How the Yandex.Direct auction works

-Depending on how much competition there is for a specific keyword, the block displays between 0 and 4 ads.
-If there are 4 positions in premium placement, then the first position will bring in a traffic volume of 100, and second, third, and fourth place will bring in a volume of 85, 75 and 65 respectively.
+Depending on the competition for a specific search query, the block displays 0 to 4 ads.
+If there are 4 positions in premium placement, then the first position will bring in a traffic volume of 100 units, and second, third, and fourth place will bring in a volume of 85, 75 and 65 units respectively.
 Traffic volume is a value directly related to the clickability of an ad position.
 This is not consistent and is calculated for each concrete query.
 The traffic volume calculation factors in the ad design, number of ads in the block and their designs, and the ad display position on search.

 If there are five ads with the same quality coefficients and CTR forecast values, and they are competing for 4 premium placement impressions (in non-expanded formats) with bids of 10, 7, 5, 3 and 2 LR respectively for the keyword in question, then the ads with the highest bids will be served in the block.
 The number of clicks on ads and the average cost of such clicks will depend on the advertiser’s location in the block:

-The three advertisers with the highest bids are guaranteed to get the additional 10 units of traffic volume (in comparison with the advertiser in fourth position).
+The three advertisers with the highest bids are guaranteed to get the additional 10 units of traffic volume (compared to the advertiser in the fourth position).
 The fourth advertiser competes with them in the auction for these clicks.
 In this example, the fourth advertiser's bid of 3 TL determines the price for that additional 10 units of traffic volume.

-The additional 10 units of traffic allow the advertiser to ascend from third to second place (the two advertisers with the highest bids are guaranteed to get this traffic).
+The additional 10 units of traffic allow the advertiser to move up from third place to second place (the two advertisers with the highest bids are guaranteed to get this traffic).
 In this case, the third advertiser's bid determines the actual competition for this additional traffic.
 The third advertiser's bid of 5 TL determines the price for that additional traffic volume.

 The first position brings in an additional 15 units of traffic.
 The competition with the second-place advertiser bidding 7 LR determines the price.